 Joining the Philadelphia MRC is easy.

-All Philadelphia MRC volunteers must attend one New Volunteer Orientation Training.
-These trainings are typically held 3-4 times per year.
+All Philadelphia MRC volunteers are strongly encouraged to attend at least one New Volunteer Orientation Training or view the virtual New Volunteer Orientation Training before they deploy.
+These trainings are typically held 1-2 times per year either in-person or virtually.

 You can learn about training, exercise, and deployment opportunities through SERVPA notifications once you are registered.